dotenv-org/dotenv-org.github.io/docs/quickstart.md

 [dotenv-vault-core@0.7.0][INFO] Loading env from encrypted .env.vault
 ```

 That's it!
 The `DOTENV_KEY` securely decrypts our .env.vault file at runtime and injects our secret environment variables – just in time.

 This is safer than syncing our secrets to third-parties where they could leak.
 Plus we get a single source of truth.
 Make a change in the UI, run the build command, and redeploy.
-It's that easy now to manage your secrets.
+It's that simple to manage your secrets with dotenv-vault.

 {% include helpers/videoplayer.html mp4="https://res.cloudinary.com/dotenv-org/video/upload/v1680372369/deploy-encrypted-vault_shdiav.mp4" webm="https://res.cloudinary.com/dotenv-org/video/upload/v1680372369/deploy-encrypted-vault_shdiav.webm" %}